dyihoon90/glogging/README.md

 ---

-### Decorators (Works out of the box for Express/Koa servers)
+### Decorators

+Glogger decorators allow users to log functions & class method invocations in a standardized way w/o littering `logger.info()` all over your functions.
+This makes your code cleaner and easier to read.

-This library has the following class, class method, & function decorators
+This library exports the following decorators.

 | Decorator Factory | Purpose                                         |
 | ----------------- | ----------------------------------------------- |